-Cultural sensitivity remains a crucial aspect in the diagnosis and treatment of psychiatric patients.
+Cultural sensitivity remains a crucial aspect of the diagnosis and treatment of psychiatric patients.
 There are many culture-specific syndromes as well as pharmacologic considerations that the diligent physician or provider should be aware of when encountering patients from different backgrounds.
 Not addressing cultural concerns when assessing patients may lead to unnecessary or even incorrect treatment modalities.
 Educating patients and their families regarding mental health diagnoses and treatments is vital, as it ensures proper management of the patient’s symptoms.
 Patients and families from different cultures may never have been exposed to mental health treatment or may not believe in such treatment.
 Open discussions need to be held to cultivate an understanding of the patient’s mental health concerns to ensure the development of good rapport with patients and families.

 With rapid changes in the ethnic diversities and multicultural and linguistic groups in the population, clinicians need to develop awareness and knowledge about different attitudes and beliefs that can influence their psychological thought processes.
 In assessing a patient who speaks a different language other than English and may hold beliefs that are different from the mainstream culture, every clinician has to be knowledgeable about the complex processes that facilitate adjustment and conflict resolution among members of that culture.
 Every cultural group defines what they consider a spectrum of "normal behaviors" within their ethnic or cultural group.
-They also have varied thresholds of tolerance for "abnormal behaviors."
-Behavior that may be unacceptable in the Western society can lead to a diagnosis of psychiatric disorder for a clinician who is raised and trained in the same society.
+They also have various thresholds of tolerance for "abnormal behaviors."
+Behavior that may be unacceptable in Western society can lead to a diagnosis of a psychiatric disorder for a clinician who is raised and trained in the same society.
 However, the same behavior in other subcultures or ethnic groups can be indicative of a normal adaptive response to a stressful situation.
 In understanding a patient's cultural identity, the clinician should make a note of the patient's age, gender, race, ethnicity, language, sexual orientation, socioeconomic class, education level, and religious and spiritual beliefs.
-For immigrants and ethnic minorities, it is important to understand the degree of acculturation and capacity to adapt to the host culture.
+For immigrants and ethnic minorities, it is crucial to understand the degree of acculturation and capacity to adapt to the host culture.